SL477/SL477.github.io/index.md

 <h2>Nice to meet you!<br>I'm Tom Fishwick</h2>

-<p>My main experience from work is as a developer for <a href="https://www.elite.com/3e/" target="_blank" rel="noopener noreferrer">Elite 3E</a> (VB.Net & SQL) and <a href="https://www.elite.com/3e/matter-management/" target="_blank">MatterSphere</a> (C#).
+<p>My main experience from work is as a developer for <a href="https://www.elite.com/3e/" target="_blank" rel="noopener noreferrer">Elite 3E</a> (VB.Net & SQL) and <a href="https://www.elite.com/3e/matter-management/" target="_blank" rel="noopener noreferrer">MatterSphere</a> (C#).
 This involves creating new screens and workflows and integrating them with various APIs.
 As well as these I have made an ASP.Net site serving a Vue.JS application, and various other JavaScript applications.</P>

 <p>In my spare time I have created various apps in Python, JavaScript, React Native and Android.
 Plus I have some experience in PHP.</p>